Subchapter H. ADMINISTRATIVE PROCEDURES

 § 46.1102.
 Obtaining Department or licensor approval.

 (a) General.
-This section describes the process by which a person may obtain an approval from the Department or a licensor required by any other provision of this chapter.
+This section describes the process by which a person may obtain an approval from the Department or a licensor required by another provision of this chapter.

 (b) Written request.
 A person seeking an approval from the Department or a licensor under this chapter shall submit a written request for approval to the entity from which approval is sought.
 If approval is sought from the Department, the written request shall be mailed or delivered to the following address:

 (e) Standard for approval.
-The Department or licensor shall grant approval if it determines the approval would not constitute or cause a violation of the Food Act, the Public Eating and Drinking Places Law or this chapter, and that no health hazard would result from the approval.
+The Department or licensor will grant approval if it determines the approval would not constitute or cause a violation of the Retail Food Facility Safety Act or this chapter, and that no health hazard would result from the approval.

 § 46.1103.
 Variances.

 (a) Modifications and waivers.
 The Department may grant a variance by modifying or waiving the requirements of this chapter if—in the opinion of the Department—a health hazard will not result from the variance.
-If a variance is granted, the Department will retain the information specified in subsection (b) in its records for the food facility.
+If a variance is granted, the Department will retain the information specified in subsection (b) in its records for the retail food facility and provide a copy of the approved variance to the licensor if the licensor is an entity other than the Department.

 (b) Documentation of proposed variance and justification.
-Before a variance from a requirement of this chapter is approved, the information that shall be provided by the person requesting the variance and retained in the Department’s file on the food facility includes the following:
+Before a variance from a requirement of this chapter is approved, the information provided by the person requesting the variance and retained in the Department’s file on the retail food facility includes the following:

 (1) A statement of the proposed variance of the chapter requirement citing relevant chapter section numbers.